langstruct-ai/langstruct/README.md

 ## Why use this

-- **Auto-optimizes prompts** – DSPy's MIPROv2 does the tuning for you, learns from your examples
+- **Auto-optimizes prompts** – DSPy's optimizers do the tuning for you, learns from your examples
 - **Type-safe with Pydantic** – Full validation and type hints
+- **End-to-end RAG** – Extract structured metadata from docs AND parse user queries into filters
 - **Shows sources** – Character-level mapping back to original text
 - **Works with any LLM** – OpenAI, Claude, Gemini, or local models.
 Switch providers without rewriting code.
-- **End-to-end RAG** – Extract structured metadata from docs AND parse user queries into filters

 We built this because we got tired of writing extraction code over and over.
 The DSPy foundation means your extractor improves with feedback, and you're not locked into one LLM provider.